redpesk-core/sec-lsm-manager/docs/Usage.md

 # Usage

-Within an application, we can qualify our files according to several types :
+Within an application, we can qualify our files according to several types:

 - default: no specific type, use default
 - conf:    config files